 Report Builder

 Creates stylish, complex database reports from Base.
 You can define group and page headers, group and page footers, and calculation fields.
 Export your reports into PDF or OpenDocument formats, or send them as email attachments.
-From Sun Microsystems.
-Open source.

 Professional Template Pack II